Moghan/frontend-nanodegree-arcade-game/README.md

 Visit http://riots.se/frogger/ to play the game.

+The game was fun making :) To play... not so much.

 ## How to play

 Use 'w,a,s,d' to control the player.
 Use 'p' to pause and unpaus.
 Press 'space' when asked to.

-## Other comments
+## License
-The game was fun making :) To play... not so much.
+MIT